Fifty Conservative Thinkers

 Willmoore Kendall – The combative and disagreeable Kendall was a nonetheless brilliant a prolific author who conservative historian George Nash (see above) eulogized as the American version of Edmund Burke.
 Kendall was founding editor of National Review and offered a uniquely American argument for conservative thought, as shown in his book The Conservative Affirmation in America.

 Do you agree with my list?
 Did I miss someone you believe deserves to be mentioned?
 Did I include someone you feel shouldn’t have made the cut?
-Let me know what you think.
+Let me know what you think in the comments below.